Skip to Main Content

 Working Papers

-We use a detailed establishment-level dataset from Germany to document a new dimension of firm heterogeneity: large firms spend a higher share of their wage bill on immigrants than small firms.
-We show analytically that ignoring this heterogeneity in the immigrant share leads to biased estimates of the welfare gains from immigration.
-To do so, we set up and estimate a model where heterogeneous firms choose their immigrant share and then use it to quantify the welfare effects of an increase in the number of immigrants in Germany.
-Two new adjustment mechanisms arise under firm heterogeneity.
-First, native workers reallocate across firms, which mitigates the competition effect between immigrants and natives in the labor market.
-Second, the gains are largely concentrated among the largest and most productive employers, which induces an additional aggregate productivity gain.
-If we ignore the heterogeneity in the immigrant share across firms, we would underestimate the welfare gains of native workers by 11%.
+We document significant heterogeneity in immigrant share across employers in Germany, with large firms spending a higher share of their wage bill on immigrants than small firms.
+We show that fixed costs of hiring immigrants, partly policy-induced, are a likely explanation for the observed heterogeneity.
+We show analytically and quantitatively that ignoring this heterogeneity in the immigrant share leads to biased estimates of the welfare gains from immigration.
+To do so, we set up and estimate a model where firms with heterogeneous productivities choose their immigrant share given fixed costs to hire immigrants.
+When firms are heterogeneous in their immigrant shares, two new adjustment mechanisms arise.
+First, native workers reallocate across firms, which affects the competition effect between immigrants and natives in the labor market.
+Second, larger firms, which have a greater weight in consumers' consumption baskets, experience a stronger drop in production costs and prices.
+These mechanisms are quantitatively important in the aggregate.
+Our model without within-sector firm heterogeneity in the immigrant share underestimates native workers' welfare gains from immigration by approximately 50 percent.

 DOI: https://doi.org/10.21144/wp21-16